Panda279TV/Panda-CSS3-Grid/README.md

 | Container Width | 90% | 83% | 76% | 70% |

 Adding Responsiveness
-In the previous examples, we only defined the size for small screens using "col s-12".
-This is fine if we want a fixed layout since the rules propagate upwards.
+In the previous examples, i only defined the size for small screens using "col s-12".
+This is fine if i want a fixed layout since the rules propagate upwards.
 By just saying s-12, we are essentially saying "col s-12 m-12 l-12".
 But by explicitly defining the size we can make our website more responsive.

+---